Autoradiograph: Other techniques

 presence is detected by autoradiography.
 The method is called "krypton gas penetrant imaging".
 The gas penetrates smaller openings than the liquids used in dye penetrant inspection and fluorescent penetrant inspection.

 Historical events

-Unintentional exposure

 The task of radioactive decontamination following the Baker nuclear test at Bikini Atoll during Operation Crossroads in 1946 was far more difficult than the U.S. Navy had prepared for.
 Though the task's futility became apparent and the danger to cleanup crews mounted, Colonel Stafford Warren, in charge of radiation safety, had difficulty persuading Vice Admiral William H. P. Blandy to abandon the cleanup and with it the surviving target ships.
 On August 10, Warren showed Blandy an autoradiograph made by a surgeonfish from the lagoon that was left on a photographic plate overnight.
 The film was exposed by alpha radiation produced from the fish's scales, evidence that plutonium, mimicking calcium, had been distributed throughout the fish.
 Blandy promptly ordered that all further decontamination work be discontinued.
 Warren wrote home, "A self X ray of a fish ... did the trick."